ArduPilot/ardupilot_wiki/common/source/docs/common-mount-targeting.rst

 - While the vehicle is flying, maximise the map
 - Click anywhere on the map and select "ROI at location"
+- To stop pointing at the location, click on the "ROI here" icon and select "Cancel ROI".
+The gimbal will return to the mode held in the :ref:`MNT1_DEFLT_MODE<MNT1_DEFLT_MODE>` parameter

 .. image:: ../../../images/mount-targeting-qgc-roi.png
     :target: ../_images/mount-targeting-qgc-roi.png